AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

     ![The Panels list highlighting the Quick Insights option.](assets/qi-panel.png)

 1. When you first start out, go through the short tutorial that teaches you some of the [!UICONTROL Quick Insights panel] basics.
 Or, click to **[!UICONTROL Skip Tutorial]**.
-1. Select your building blocks (also known as components): dimensions (orange), metrics (green), filters (blue), or date ranges (purple) You have to select at least one dimension and one metric for a table to be built automatically.
+1. Select your building blocks (also known as components): dimensions (orange), metrics (green), filters (blue), or date ranges (purple).
+You have to select at least one dimension and one metric for a table to be built automatically.

     ![The components including Dimentions, Metrics, Filters, Segments, and Date ranges.](assets/qibuilder2.png)

     You have three ways of selecting the building blocks:
     * Drag and drop them from the left rail.
-    * If you know what you are looking for: Start typing and [!UICONTROL Quick Insights] will fill in the blanks for you.
+    * If you know what you are looking for: Start typing and [!UICONTROL Quick Insights] populates the blanks for you.
     * Click on the drop-down and search the list.

 1. When you have added at least one dimension and one metric, the following will be created for you: